- Start seeds for veggie gardens and summer annuals.

 - Rake out garden beds and dead grass from lawns.
 This loosens compacted soils and removes material that can harbor last year’s diseases.

 - Spread slow-release, all purpose fertilizer around the base of trees, shrubs and emerging perennials.

 - Spread pre-emergent Organic Weed Control (corn gluten) now and before Forsythia stops blooming.
 Forsythia indicates the soil temperature is good for weed-seed germination.
 Corn gluten prevents seeds from germinating!

-Pick up your fungicides and other preventive pest controls now and remember to collect Laurel Loot points on purchases of $10 or more.
-Collect your Loot through June 12th and redeem Loot starting June 13th.
+- Pick up your fungicides and other preventive pest controls now and remember to collect Laurel LOOT points on purchases of $10 or more.
+Collect your LOOT Points through mid-June when LOOT points can be redeemed!
 (Garden Rewards Club members receive loot points automatically).